 - Take appropriate steps to safeguard user data.

-- Contain no malicious code or other unacceptable content (see the Chrome Web Store Developer Agreement and the G Suite Marketplace Developer Agreement).
+- Ensure your add-on contains no malicious code or other unacceptable content.
+See the Chrome Web Store Developer Agreement and the G Suite Marketplace Developer Agreement for guidelines.

 The amount of time it takes to review an add-on can vary depending on how many add-ons have been recently submitted for review and how many corrections the add-on requires.
 It is not uncommon for an add-on review to take several days to complete, so take this into account when planning your development and publishing timelines.